opencog/learn/run/2-mpg-parsing/README.md

   terminal sessions with tmux/byobu, and starts the cogserver in one of them.
 Use F3 and F4 to switch to different terminals.

-* `mst-submit-??.sh`: language-specific MST processing scripts.
+* `mpg-submit-??.sh`: language-specific MPG processing scripts.
-  These pull text files, one by one, from the data directory, and submit them for MST processing.
+  These pull text files, one by one, from the data directory, and submit them for MPG processing.
 Pick one, and run it manually the 'submit' byobu window.
 Be sure to have performed the mutual information step first.
 Be sure to make a copy of your database.
   Be sure to open the database, first.